Welcome to the Leicester-Shire Schools Music Service SEND page

 - Schools can buy in the ipad project, delivered by a SEND Music Specialist (There is a cost to the school)

-Please see the documents below for further information.
+Please see the video and documents below for further information.

 For more information about this project or information about the training please email firstname.lastname@example.org